sambitdixit/mist/docs/mist-job.md

 ###### Scala Api

+Main thing of mist-library is a `MistJob`.
+Your class should extends it to declare how to execute it.
+To do it you need to implement `defineJob: JobDef[A]` where `JobDef[A]`

 Base class for scala mist job is `mist.api.MistJob[T]`, so to write your job you need to extend you job object from that trait.
 Note - for scala we expect that job class is `object`(scala singleton).